iron-io/docs/worker/languages/go/index.md

 GOOS=linux GOARCH=amd64 go build
 {% endhighlight %}

-### Create a .worker file
+### Create A .worker File

 Worker files are a simple way to define your worker and its dependencies.
 Save the following in a file called `hello.worker`:

 {% highlight ruby %}
-# set the runtime language; this should be "sh" for Go workers
+# set the runtime language; this should be "go" for Go workers
-runtime "sh"
+runtime "go"
 # exec is the file that will be executed when you queue a task
 exec "hello_worker" # replace with your Go executable
 {% endhighlight %}